vladislav-goman/achemy-university-ecdsa-node/readme.md

 The client folder contains a [react app](https://reactjs.org/) using [vite](https://vitejs.dev/).
 To get started, follow these steps:

 1. Open up a terminal in the `/client` folder
-2. Run `npm install` to install all the depedencies
+2. Run `npm install` to install all the dependencies
 3. Run `npm run dev` to start the application
 4. Now you should be able to visit the app at [http://localhost:5173/](http://localhost:5173/)